2 Day Course on 10th and 12th December.

 Kate Sanger has a daughter who has a severe learning disability, complex communication disorder, and ongoing medical needs.
 Kate’s background is in nursing, having trained in Glasgow and worked within the N.H.S. in Scotland and England.
 Due to her daughter displaying self-injurious behaviour, and behaviours described as challenging, when trying to communicate to others that something is wrong and her needs are not being met, Kate trained herself and her daughter’s support workers to understand the function of “challenging behaviour” and supporting strategies to support change in a positive manner.
 She became a trustee adviser to the Challenging Behaviour Foundation (CBF) and a co-presenter trainer and has given many presentation on “Behaviours that challenge Addressing the barriers to inclusion” at conferences and for the last five years Kate has been part of a team that gives workshops and presentation as part of a self- selective component course in caring for people with learning disabilities and complex needs to trainee doctors at Ninewells hospital.

 While we take every opportunity to ensure the details for PAMIS Understanding Communications and Managing Behaviour - 2 Day Course are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!